kiransview/LendingClubCaseStudy/README.md

 ## Contact
-Created by [kiransview] - feel free to contact me!
+Created by [@kiransview] - feel free to contact me!

 <!-- Optional -->